 Montreal has got a lot going for it.
 As one of the most exciting, cosmopolitan, and richly cultured cities in all of Canada, it’s easy to get lost in the city’s various attractions.
 But to do that would be forgoing some of the best Canadian landscape there is.
 Outside Montreal’s borders lie beautiful flowing hills, mountaintop streams and picturesque scenes at just about every turn.
-So go on there – get out and explore some of Quebec with these great day trips out of Montreal.
+So go on there – get out and explore some of Quebec with the best day trips from Montreal.

 The Eastern Townships of Quebec lie just about an hour outside the city, but offer visitors an unbelievably beautiful view of the rolling grasslands and hilltop towns that comprise the area.
 Bring your camera and be prepared to meet the locals in a French countryside manner.
 There are popular spa and wine retreats here, and the area is well-known for being a favorite among couples and hiking buffs.